Zacata in Westmoreland County, Virginia — The American South (Mid-Atlantic)

 Location.
 38° 7.005′ N, 76° 47.288′ W. Marker is in Zacata, Virginia, in Westmoreland County.
-Marker is on Zacata Road (County Route 645) 2 miles north of Kings Highway (Virginia Route 3), on the left when traveling north.
-Touch for map.
+Marker is on Zacata Road (County Route 645) 2 miles north of Kings Highway (Virginia Route Touch for map.
 Marker is in this post office area: Zacata VA 22581, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the Old Westmoreland Courthouse (approx. 2.6 miles away); Vietnam War Memorial (approx. 2.6 miles away); Westmoreland County Confederate Monument (approx. 2.6 miles away); Armstead Tasker Johnson School (approx. 2.7 miles away); Nomini Baptist Church (approx. 3.2 miles away); The War of 1812 / British Landing at Nomini Ferry (approx. 3.4 miles away); Nominy Church (approx. 3.4 miles away); Slave Cemetery (approx. 3½ miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Old Westmoreland Courthouse (approx. 2.6 miles away); Vietnam War Memorial (approx. 2.6 miles away); Westmoreland County Confederate Monument (approx. 2.6 miles away); Armstead Tasker Johnson School (approx. 2.7 miles away); Nomini Baptist Church (approx. 3.2 miles away); The War of 1812 / British Landing at Nomini Ferry (approx. 3.4 miles away); Nominy Church (approx. 3.4 miles away); Slave Cemetery (approx. 3˝ miles away).

 Also see . . .
 Buffalo Soldier National Museum.
 History page includes a short video.
 “These fighting men represented the first Black professional soldiers in a peacetime army.
 The recruits came from varied backgrounds including former slaves and veterans from service in the Civil War.”
 (Submitted on September 10, 2009.)

 Categories. • African Americans • Wars, US Indian •